espwx/aviation-mw/README.md

 # aviation-mw
 Malawi Aviation Source Data

-## Extracts from the Malawi AIP containing Geographic Information published on 1 January 2008
+## Extracts from the Malawi AIP containing Geographic Information last updated on 1 January 2011

 These extracts contain all the geographic data from the AIP, including: